 This course examines formal and informal functions of organizations and analyzes them using a system's model.
 Students analyze and solve organizational problems using a step-by-step method and apply this analysis to work-related independent study projects.
+Credit Hours: 3

-Issues in Management This course examines management control functions, strategic planning, and organizational structure and design.
+This course examines management control functions, strategic planning, and organizational structure and design.
 It covers motivational theory and its application to individual and group functioning, leadership styles, negotiation concepts and skills, and contrasts Total Quality Management (TQM) with Management by Objective (MBO).
+Credit Hours: 3